 He is most proud of his work in helping—along with Professor Göran Malmqvist of The Swedish Academy—to introduce American readers to the poetry of Ingela Strandberg: Sweden’s Bellman Prize-winning poet, a celebrated writer in her own country and elsewhere.
-Minar also assisted, along with Philip Terman of Clarion University (Pennsylvania), in introducing the poetry of Syrian writers Riad Saleh Hussein, Linda Abdel Baki, and Iman Chahin Sharba to American readers through his collaborations with Dr. Saleh Razzouk, a prolific translator and fiction writer.
+Minar also assisted Dr. Saleh Razzouk of The University of Aleppo and Professor Philip Terman of Clarion University (Pennsylvania) in introducing the poetry of Syrian writers Riad Saleh Hussein, Linda Abdel Baki, and Iman Chahin Sharba to American readers.
+He continues this work and collaborates in translating Dr. Razzouk's short stories and publishing these in the United States and elsewhere.
+He, Razzouk, and Terman are currently working on new collaborative translations from writers in Gaza and other places in the Middle East.

 A few writers have offered kind remarks about Minar’s writing.
 Former Poet Laureate Mark Strand called Minar’s essay about his book Man and Camel, “[…]one of the best things written about me.”
 In a letter nominating him for a Pushcart Prize, Joyce Carol Oates said of Minar’s poetry, “His work is a remarkable find.”